Skip to content

 6. Set the Request URL to https://<your-host>/api/webhooks/slack.

 7. Subscribe to app_mention and to the message events you want Centaur to see: message.channels, message.groups, and message.im.
+To automatically join newly-created public channels, set slackbotv2.autoJoinCreatedChannels to true and subscribe to channel_created.

 Do not put Centaur API-key auth in front of /api/webhooks/slack; the Slackbot validates Slack's signature and then calls the Centaur API separately.